The BOLT Artist Residency Application is now closed. Candidates will be notified by April 1, 2024 for a July 1, 2024 residency start.

 Works on paper, sculpture, painting, photography, new media, installation, film/video, performance, and sound artists are encouraged to apply.

-- Artists must sign up for and participate in studio visits that occur Monday - Friday, 10 am - 5 pm, around 2 - 3 times a month (and occasionally on weekends)
+- Artists must sign up for and participate in monthly studio visits that generally occur Monday - Friday, 10 am - 5 pm

-- Artists will attend meetings Tuesday - Thursday, 6 - 8 pm, to share work in progress with peers and participate in group critiques of solo exhibitions on view.
+- Artists will attend meetings to share work in progress with peers and participate in group critiques of exhibitions on view.

-- 11-month artist studio rental with 24/7 secure access
+- 12-month artist studio rental with 24/7 secure access

 - Six (6) fully subsidized studios, approximately 200 square feet each

-- Free storage, bathroom, shower, slop sink, lockers, kitchen and common areas
+- Free storage, slop sink, kitchen and common areas

 - Open-plan layout to inspire dialogue, collaborations and the development of new ideas